SafiyaJan/Checkers/README.md

 Hello!
 I have developed a classic game of Checkers in Python.
 You can play either with a friend and or with the computer :)

 ## Running the game
-- Clone the repository on your local machine
+- Clone the repository on to your local machine
 - You can run the game by calling ```python3 CheckersFinal.py``` on your command line

 ## Dependencies